SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 ![](/assets/chapter-10-images/08.Print-triangle-01.png)

 Looking at the problems regarding console drawing, we remember that it is a good practice to **divide the completion of the figure** in several steps.
-We can simplify the problem by dividing the triangle to three sections – upper, mid, and lower segment.
+We can simplify the problem by dividing the triangle into three sections – upper, mid, and lower segment.

 Our next step will be to print the **upper segment** of the triangle’s body: